 - 5. Satisfactory results on one of the graduate entrance examinations (if required): The College of Business requires a minimum score of 400 on the General Management Aptitude Test (GMAT).
-The College of Education, the College of Arts and Sciences, and the College of Public Policy and Justice require either the general section of the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT). - 6.
+The College of Education, the College of Liberal Arts and Social Sciences, and the College of Sciences require either the general section of the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT). - 6.
 Specific academic programs might have additional requirements for admission.
-Contact the International Admissions Manager for program-specific admission requirements.
+Contact the Office of Global Initiatives for program-specific admission requirements.